farnaz-ahadian/concrete-strength-ml/README.md

 This repository currently focuses on workflow documentation and structure.
 A clean and executable code version can be provided or extended as needed for collaborative or industrial use.

+---

+## How to Run

+This repository demonstrates the machine learning workflow and methodology.
+The full executable code and datasets can be provided or extended upon request, depending on collaboration or project requirements.